-So wish the company and the recruiter good luck for the future.
+So wish the company and the recruiter good luck in the future.
 Keep in mind that life will surprise you and you never know what might happen.
 In the near future:

 Asking for feedback could turn out to be useful in the next steps of your job search.
 This might help you:

 What wasn’t up to scratch?
-Was it your CV, the cover letter, or the interview itself?
-See this feedback as a professional development tool that will help you to understand why you were not chosen, to quell any self-doubt and to gain self-confidence.
+Was it your résumé, the cover letter, or the interview itself?
+See this feedback as a professional development tool that will help you to understand why you were not chosen, quell any self-doubt, and gain self-confidence.
 It will allow you to transform the feeling of failure into a learning experience.
 You will come off as a team player, always ready to learn, and happy to use rejection as an opportunity to better bounce back and make progress.
 This will leave the recruiter with a good impression of you.